phproberto/joomla-component/docs/README.md

 ### getActive() <a id="getActive"></a>

-> Try to load active component.
+> Try to load the active component.

 This will retrieve the active component based on url option.